Help in YAAC

 2. Help->Release Notes displays the release notes for all the recent builds of YAAC, so you can see what changed.
 This is downloaded from the YAAC author's website, so is only functional when YAAC is used on the Internet.

-3. Help->Contents provides access to the online documentation, searchable by table of contents (default), index, or full-text search.
+3. Help->Contents provides access to the built-in documentation, searchable by table of contents (default), index, or full-text search.

-4. Help->Index provides access to the online documentation, searchable by table of contents, index (default), or full-text search.
+4. Help->Index provides access to the built-in documentation, searchable by table of contents, index (default), or full-text search.

-5. Help->Check for Updates queries the YAAC website to see if a new build of YAAC has been released, and, if so, provides the option to download and install the upgrade.
+5. Help->Check for Updates queries the YAAC website and the SourceForge backup site to see if a new build of YAAC has been released, and, if so, provides the option to download and install the upgrade.

 Check for Updates dialog screenshot